Fire door

 As COVID restrictions gradually begin to lift, all sectors of the construction industry are getting back to business and doing what they do best.
 Coupled with the latest radical new climate change commitments that aim to set the UK on course to cut carbon emissions by 80% by 2035, considering heating and powering buildings makes up 40% of the UK’s total energy usage, improving energy efficiency in older residential buildings and commercial premises definitely has a part to play in reducing CO2 emissions.
-A recent report published by Historic England also reveals carefully retrofitting historic homes could save up to 84% in carbon emissions.
+A recent report published by Historic England also reveals that carefully retrofitting historic homes could save up to 84% in carbon emissions.

 Other than increasing insulation, draught-proofing, installing good quality double glazed windows and doors, and upgrading appliances and lighting, high-performance fire doors also play their part in saving energy and reducing a building’s carbon footprint.